 A psychological suitability screening test approved by the Kentucky Law Enforcement Council will be conducted on selected candidates.

-Upon completion of Phase 2, all components from Phase 1 and Phase 2 shall be reviewed and taken into consideration when recommending candidates for selection to the police training academy.
+Upon completion of the background and polygraph process, all components from Phase 1 and Phase 2 shall be reviewed and taken into consideration when recommending candidates for selection to the police training academy.

-Each candidate recommended for appointment shall successfully pass a pre-academy physical fitness test.
+Each candidate recommended for selection shall successfully pass a pre-academy physical fitness test.
 This exam will consist of the same five components given during the pre-employment testing phase.
-However, this is an additional requirement solely for LFUCG purposes and, therefore, no retest options are provided.
+This is an additional requirement solely for LFUCG purposes and, therefore, no retest options are provided.

 In addition, under OSHA Standards 29 CFR 1910.1030, all individuals who would possibly be exposed to hepatitis based on their job duties will be offered immunization at no cost after their first day of employment.

-After the aforementioned requirements have been met, the Police Chief shall forward his recommendation of appointments to the mayor.
-The mayor may accept or reject any recommendation and shall have the sole prerogative to make the final appointments, subject to the ratification by the Urban County Council.
+After the requirements above have been met, the Police Chief shall forward their recommendation of selections to the Mayor.
+The Mayor may accept or reject any recommendation and shall have the sole prerogative to make the final appointments, subject to ratification by the Urban County Council.

 There is no lateral transfer policy into the Lexington Police Department.
 Everyone must go through the abovementioned procedures.
 To learn more about the Lexington Police Department Training Academy, visit the link below.